farirpgs/fari-app/lib/srds/fate-core.md

 - Do you need to add a new location to the game, based on what the PCs have done?
 If so, come up with some NPCs to help give more personality to the location and add an issue to the place.
 - Have the PCs resolved an issue in a location?
 Get rid of the aspect, or maybe change it to represent how the issue was resolved (In the Shadow of the Necromancer becomes Memories of Tyranny, for example).

-{example}

-The group reaches a minor milestone because they rescued the Lord of Varendep’s son from some of the Smuggler Queen Barathar’s minions.
+> The group reaches a minor milestone because they rescued the Lord of Varendep’s son from some of the Smuggler Queen Barathar’s minions.
 It was a small victory that could pay some pretty nice dividends because they now have an ally in Lord Bornhold of Varendep.
+>

-Amanda thinks about what might change as a result of the group’s victory.
+> Amanda thinks about what might change as a result of the group’s victory.
 She doesn’t need to add a new location, but she thinks that Barathar might have a grudge against Varendep for getting out from under her thumb now that their Lord’s son has been rescued.
 She decides to change Varendep’s issue of Secret Fealty to the Smuggler Queen to At War with Barathar to represent the shifting power dynamic, as well as Lord Bornhold’s willingness to stand up to her now.

 ##### For Significant Milestones

 - Did the PCs resolve an issue that was on the whole game world?
 If so, remove (or alter) the aspect.
 - Did the PCs create permanent change in a location?
 If so, create a new issue to reflect this, for better or for worse.

-{example}

-Later, the group drives Barathar’s lieutenant, Hollister, back out of the Sindral Reach.
+> Later, the group drives Barathar’s lieutenant, Hollister, back out of the Sindral Reach.
 Barathar is still a threat, but her power is significantly diminished; this is a major victory for the party.
 Cynere skewered Hollister in single combat, so he’s no longer a threat at all; this resolves a world-wide issue, Everybody Fears Hollister, so Amanda crosses it off.
 She’s not quite sure what to replace it with yet, so she’ll think about it for a bit.
+>

-They also created permanent change in the Sindral Reach; that area of the world is no longer under Barathar’s sway.
+> They also created permanent change in the Sindral Reach; that area of the world is no longer under Barathar’s sway.
 Most of the people are grateful, but a few of Barathar’s thugs remain to make trouble for the party.
 Amanda replaces the issue Seat of Barathar’s Power with a different one, Smiles in the Open, Knives in the Dark to represent how things have changed.

 ##### For Major Milestones

 - Did the PCs create permanent change in the game world?
 If so, give it a new issue to reflect this, for better or for worse.

-{example}

-Finally, the heroes confront and defeat Barathar in an epic confrontation.
+> Finally, the heroes confront and defeat Barathar in an epic confrontation.
 Barathar held a lot of power in the underground throughout the world and her defeat will cause ripples.
 Someone’s going to want to step in and take her place (probably a lot of someones), so Amanda creates the issue Underworld Power Vacuum to reflect this.

 You don’t need to make these changes as precisely or as regularly as the players do—if anything, you should be as reactive as you can.
 In other words, focus on changing those aspects that the player characters have directly interacted with and caused the most change to.

 If you have aspects you haven’t really explored yet, keep them around if you think they’re just waiting their turn.
 However, you can also change them in order to make them more relevant to what’s going on in the moment, or simply to give the PCs more of a sense of being in an evolving world.

-Barathar wasn’t the only game in town.
+> Barathar wasn’t the only game in town.
 The Skull-King lurks in the north, and Lord Wynthrep is stirring up war in the east.
 Amanda likes the idea of the PCs facing down a powerful necromancer in the near future, so she decides to keep the issue Darkness Creeps from the North in place.
+>

-The other issue, Saber-Rattling in the East is also interesting, but she thinks that all this confrontation with the Smuggler Queen probably gave Lord Wynthrep the opportunity he needed to escalate things.
+> The other issue, Saber-Rattling in the East is also interesting, but she thinks that all this confrontation with the Smuggler Queen probably gave Lord Wynthrep the opportunity he needed to escalate things.
 She changes Saber-Rattling in the East to The East at War!.
 That should give the PCs an interesting decision to make.

 Also, keep in mind that if the PCs remove an impending issue, another one must arise to take its place.
 Don’t worry about this immediately—you need to give your players a sense of enacting permanent change in the game world.
 But after a while, if you notice that you’re low on impending issues, it’s probably a good time to introduce a new one, whether on the game world as a whole or on a specific location.

-##### Dealing With Np Cs
+##### Dealing With NPCs

 Remember, GMs, when you add a new location to the game world, you want to add at least one new NPC to go with it.
 Sometimes, that might mean moving a person from a location you’re not going to use anymore.